PrincetonUniversity/MosaicSim/InstallationCompilationExecution.md

 will install all the needed packages.

 The DECADES Compiler can be  installed either manually or thought the compilation process of the MosaicSim.
-If you have already installed the DECADES compiler, from the MosaicSim source directory execute the following lines:
+If you have already installed the DECADES compiler, from the MosaicSim source directory execute the following commands:

 ```console
 mkdir build